jaem/mmr/README.md

 Minimal input, maximum outout is our aim.

 Why not XML?
 Its humanly unreadable after a point, you can argue this with JSON, but less so.
 MMR is aimed at being able to script register flows or quickly human hack.
-XML suck for this.
+XML sucks for this.

 Why not use SPIRIT?
 You can generate a SPIRIT compatable output if you like, but again, its a pain to input.

 History

 Generating register code is someting I hate.
 But I want registers to be meaningful and easy to augment.
-So after working at a few different companies, wrting this a few differnt times, here is a free core of how I like to work and a flexible approach to creating HDL that you can use in any project.
+So after working at a few different companies, writing this a few differnt times, here is a free core of how I like to work and a flexible approach to creating HDL that you can use in any project.

-The tool is written in PERL, maybe unfashonable at present, but guarneteed to be used in all major HDL tech companies.
+The tool is written in PERL, maybe unfashonable at present, but guaranteed to be used in all major HDL tech companies.

 CPAN Dependicies